finlaywashere/CSF/specification.md

 The signed hash must be in the format `hash:(hashing algorithm):(number of lines signature occupies):(base64 encoded signature)`.

-The plaintext hash must be the hash of the certificate up to this point including the CSF certificate declaration.
+The plaintext hash must be the hash of the certificate up to this point including the CCF certificate declaration.

 The signer's public key must be in the format `signer:(algorithm):(number of lines encoded key occupies):(base64 encoded public key)`.

 If the certificate does not have a signer (CA, etc...), then it must be signed by the private key associated with its public key.

-The certificate must end with `--end-csf-cert---`.
+The certificate must end with `--end-ccf-cert---`.

 ### 1.1 Certificate File Flags